py-lama/bexy/README.md

 ```
 ```

-Running `python -m pybox.pybox_run README.md` or using the interactive menu will execute the code above in a sandbox and print the results.
+Running `python -m bexy.bexy_run README.md` or using the interactive menu will execute the code above in a sandbox and print the results.

 ## Interactive Examples Menu

-PyBox provides an interactive terminal menu for running usage examples.
+BEXY provides an interactive terminal menu for running usage examples.
 The menu allows you to navigate using arrow keys and select examples with Enter.
 Powered by the [`questionary`](https://github.com/tmbo/questionary) library.

 ### Running the interactive menu